shermanloan/scejson-doc/doc/appendix-history.md

 chapter when a new release arrives, you may quickly discern any documentation changes which may or may not be of interest to you.

+## Release 2023-04-0
+* The `Format` request object has been added to the [High Cost Mortgages (HCM)](module-hcm.md) modules.
+Please see the documentation in the chapters covering the modules for further information.

 ## Release 2023-01-0
 * The [Adjustable Rate Mortgages](module-arm.md) module has been made available in this release.